Dermatologic Manifestations of Peyronie Disease Medication

 Aspirin (Anacin, Ascriptin, Bayer Aspirin, Bayer Buffered Aspirin)

-Used to treat mild to moderate pain.
-Inhibits prostaglandin synthesis, which prevents formation of platelet-aggregating thromboxane A2.
+Aspirin is used to treat mild to moderate pain.
+It inhibits prostaglandin synthesis, which prevents the formation of platelet-aggregating thromboxane A2.

 Acetaminophen (Tylenol, Feverall, Tempra, Aspirin Free Anacin)

-DOC for treatment of pain in patients with documented hypersensitivity to aspirin or NSAIDs or upper GI disease and who are taking oral anticoagulants.
+Acetaminophen is the drug of choice for the treatment of pain in patients with documented hypersensitivity to aspirin or NSAIDs or upper GI disease and who are taking oral anticoagulants.

 Ibuprofen (Motrin, Ibuprin)